ckoraka/DelphesNtuplizer/README.md

 ```

 One can run for multiple files using HTCondor.
-List of input files and directory to save the output files as well as local path have to be set within the script **createManyJobs.sh**.
+List of input files and directory to save the output files as well as local paths have to be set within the script **createManyJobs.sh**.
 File list is stored in **files.txt**.
+To submit jobs, run:

 ```
 voms-proxy-init -voms cms -rfc -out ${HOME}/.x509up_${UID} -valid 192:00